 We occasionally offer trade-ins at a percentage of current trending market value (dependent on age, condition and interest/rarity) against new instruments in the shop.
 Only one instrument per purchase will be taken in part exchange.
 We will occasionally sell exceptional second hand instruments on consignment.
-We take a commission and pay the owner after they sell.
+But this probably extends to that rusty old thing your Grandad once played when you were a kid.
+It's currently sitting in your loft?
+Go ahead, bring it in!
+We take a commission and pay the owner after it sells.

 I build handmade one off instruments and electronics which provide a unique opportunity to incorporate tailor made sound into your art.
 Custom made instruments, being unstandardised, offer a freedom of range in form, character, choice of materials and workmanship which mass produced counterparts can never equal.

 In a global music marketplace, where discovering new music can be like finding a needle in a haystack, anything you can do to stand out from the crowd can be like a beacon, shining a spotlight on your talent in a world of darkness.